 When you assign a button to, e.g., the Solo function for the selected channel, the plugin will in real-time associate that button (and its state) with the solo function for whatever channel is currently selected in the DAW mixer.

-Be aware, though, that the Mackie Control protocol only enables the device/plugin to control the 8 mixer channels currently assigned to the Mackie.
-If you in the mixer have a track selected not among the 8 channels currently controlled by the Mackie, the plugin has no knowledge of that track.
-From the plugin point of view, none of the 8 known channels is selected.
-In such a case, the state for the buttons assigned to the "Selected channel" is reset, and any attempt to press such a button will result in a yellow warning triangle (since the plugin is unable to control a track that is outside of the 8 tracks assigned to the Mackie).
+Be aware that the Mackie Control protocol only enables the device/plugin to control the mixer channels currently assigned to a Mackie Control device.
+If you in the mixer have a channel selected not among the channels currently controlled by a Mackie Control device, the plugin has no knowledge of that channel.
+From the plugin's point of view, none of the known channels is selected.
+In such a case, the state for the buttons assigned to the "Selected channel" is reset, and any attempt to press such a button will result in a yellow warning triangle (since the plugin is unable to control a channel that is outside of the channels assigned to a Mackie Control device).